bikeshare/localization/README.md

 ## Contribution

-Information on how to contribute translating bikeshare to other languages will follow soon.
+You can contribute in translating bikeshare by visiting our [translation tool](https://poeditor.com/join/project?hash=BZUP0ld933)